111 W. Montgomery Avenue

 From the distance of 140 years, it is impossible to ever discover the true nature of the incident.
-However, we can not only recognize the injustice of one life cut short without due process, but also imagine the continued terror inflicted on the lives of black people in a small town, barely 15 years out of enslavement, whose neighbors, employers, and community / religious leaders thought so little of violently murdering a black man in the dead of night, based only on unsubstantiated charges.
+However, we can not only recognize the injustice of one life cut short without due process, but also imagine the continued terror inflicted on the lives of Black people in a small town, barely fifteen years out of enslavement, whose neighbors, employers, and community / religious leaders thought so little of violently murdering a man in the dead of night, based only on unsubstantiated charges.
 This event and its aftermath constitutes a cruel injustice and a shame that can never be forgotten or erased.

 We invite you to read George Peck’s full story below, pieced together from newspaper articles, census records, and other sources.
 It is the most accurate account that can be assembled at this time, based on available documents.